 Review

+The Board shall update the Code at least every two (2) years.

 At least every two (2) years, the Board shall appoint a committee to review the Code and to propose revisions as needed.
 The committee shall present its recommendations to the Board.

 Any revisions to the Code shall be annually distributed as specified above to students, parents, and teachers.